mollyfriederich/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out type="warning">

 During the beta, contacts you upload to Automation are distinct from your existing Marketing Campaigns contacts.
-An automation contact will be treated as new even if they’ve been in your Marketing Campaigns contacts for some time.
+An Automation contact will be treated as new even if they’ve been in your Marketing Campaigns contacts for some time.

 </call-out>